sunlitsakura/floral-flexbox/README.md

 # floral-flexbox
-This was a simple webpage I created to practice using Flexbox.
+This was a simple webpage I created to practice using Flexbox and media query.